Kush22/Test_Servers/README.md

 # Test_Servers
-Test Repo which has a lost of test servers
+Test Repo which has a list of test servers